Bolwarra Heights

 Bolwarra Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bolwarra Heights' educational attainment is notably high.
-Among residents aged 15 and above, 26.7% have university qualifications, compared to 15.2% in the broader SA4 region and 17.6% in the SA3 area.
-Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 40.8% of residents holding them, including advanced diplomas (12.2%) and certificates (28.6%).
+Bolwarra Heights has a notably high educational attainment level among residents aged 15 and above, with 26.7% holding university qualifications compared to the broader SA4 region's 15.2% and SA3 area's 17.6%.
+This is particularly evident in bachelor degrees (18.8%), postgraduate qualifications (4.5%), and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 40.8% of residents holding such qualifications, including advanced diplomas (12.2%) and certificates (28.6%).
+Educational participation is notably high in Bolwarra Heights, with 34.1% of residents currently enrolled in formal education, comprising primary education (13.0%), secondary education (10.1%), and tertiary education (4.7%).

-Educational participation is high, with 34.1% currently enrolled in formal education.
+Educational participation is notably high, with 34.1% of residents currently enrolled in formal education.
 This includes 13.0% in primary education, 10.1% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education